Embu people: Origin

-Embu mythology claims that the Embu people originated from the current Mwenendega grove in the interior of Embu, close to Rũnyenje's town.
+Embu mythology claims that the Embu people originated from the current Mwenendega grove in the interior of Embu, close to Runyenjes town.
 The mythology claims that God (Ngai) created Mwenendega and gave him a beautiful wife at Gogo River Salt Lick, in Mukuuri, hence her name "Ciũrũnjĩ" or "Nthara".
 Gogo River separates Mukuuri Location and Gitare localities at the edge of a ridge called Mûrurîrî.

 Eminent historian Prof Mwaniki Kabeca (in his 2005 book Mbeere Historical Texts, page 105) narrates that Mwenendega took his cattle to drink at the Gogo Salt Lick and found a girl who refused to talk to him at first.
 After much cajoling, she spoke with him and made him swear never to tell her negative things or abuse her, as there would be consequences.

 The woman's parents were not known, and it was, therefore, believed she was sent by God.

 Then one day the two, now man and wife, had a ceremony, where Ndega broke his promise and reproached his wife.
 It rained heavily, and the floods drowned the old couple.

-Their children survived and their descendants filled the land of Embu.
+Their children survived and their descendants filled the land of Embu.The couple was wealthy, and their descendants populated the rest of Embu.

-The couple was blessed with wealth, and their descendants populated the rest of Embu.
+Other authorities suggest that they arrived in their present Mount Kenya homeland from earlier settlements to the North and East, while others argue that the Embu, along with their closely related Eastern Bantu neighbours the Kikuyu, and the Meru moved into Kenya from points further north.